3-rt/spurhacks/MEMORY_README.md

 # Stagehand Memory System

-The Stagehand project now includes a comprehensive memory system that allows the AI agent to remember and recall previous actions, information, and context from past interactions.
+The Stagehand project now includes a simplified memory system that allows the AI agent to remember and recall previous actions, information, and context from past interactions.

 ## Features